Speak to a qualified cancer nurse

 Where should I have treatment?

 Treatment for pancreatic cancer is highly specialised.
-This is especially the case with surgery for early pancreatic cancer.
-There is strong evidence that outcomes are better with an experienced surgeon who performs the operation at least several times a year.
+This is especially the case with surgery for early pancreatic cancer, such as the Whipple procedure.

-If you live in a rural or regional area and have to travel a long way for appointments or treatment, ask your doctor what support is available to coordinate your trip.
-You may also be able to get financial assistance towards the cost of accommodation or travel.
-To check whether you are eligible or to apply, speak to your GP or the hospital social worker, or call Cancer Council 13 11 20.
+If you live in a rural or regional area and have to travel a long way for appointments or treatment, you may be able to get financial assistance towards the cost of accommodation or travel.
+To check whether you are eligible or to apply for this assistance, speak to your GP or the hospital social worker, or call Cancer Council 13 11 20.

 This information is reviewed by